Professor-Codephreak/Professor-Codephreak/README.md

 <a href="https://opensea.io/collection/aglm">aGLM</a> = Autonomous General Learning Model<br />
 <a href="https://github.com/webmindml/.github">webmindML</a> =  WebGPU reference links<br /><br />

 Introducing an extraordinary project: Professor Codephreak, a local language development model powered by the groundbreaking <a href="https://ai.meta.com/llama/">llama2</a>.
-This remarkable creation encompasses UIUX text and voice input and output responses, offering a point of departure for highly adaptable and user-friendly experience.
+This remarkable creation encompasses UIUX text and voice input and output responses (proven as alpha), offering a point of departure for highly adaptable and user-friendly experience.
+Voice input response relies on external API calls.
+Professor Codephreak as a local langauge model has proven to encompass voice output.
+Voice input recognition as a local model is in development.

 <a href="https://huggingface.co/codephreakx">IAML Professor Codephreak</a> has embarked on a mission to create machine learning that perpetuates its open-source, autonomous, and distributed nature.
 It's an experiment in innovation, utilizing machine learning to generate even more advanced machine learning.